swoec/uploadMultipleFiles/README.md

 # Fileupload
-a sample nodejs project for file upload
+a simple project to upload multiple files

 to run :